KitIsCooked/PointOfSaleSystem/README.md

 1)User Authentication: Secure login system with role validation (Admin / User) using PHP Sessions.

-2) Role-Based Dashboard Access

-i) Admins are redirected to the admin dashboard.

-ii) Users are redirected to the POS sales interface.
+2) Role-Based Dashboard Access: Admins are redirected to the admin dashboard and Users are redirected to the POS sales interface.

 3) Responsive UI: Styled using Bootstrap and integrated with SweetAlert2 and Toastr for dynamic feedback.